rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 A lying tongue hates its victims, and a flattering mouth works ruin. ^2628

 Do not boast about tomorrow, for you do not know what a day may bring. ^2701

 Let another praise you, and not your own mouth; a stranger, and not your own lips. ^2702

-A stone is heavy, and sand is weighty, but a fool’s provocation is heavier than both. ^2703
+A stone is heavy, and sand is weighty, but a fool's provocation is heavier than both. ^2703

 Wrath is cruel, anger is overwhelming, but who can stand before jealousy? ^2704